Chandler Water Quality at a Glance

 Frequently Asked Questions

-Yes, Chandler’s tap water meets and exceeds all federal and state drinking water standards.
-The city’s comprehensive treatment processes and quality control measures ensure safe drinking water delivery to all customers.
+Yes, Chandler’s tap water meets and exceeds all federal and state drinking water standards in 2026.
+The city’s comprehensive treatment processes and quality control measures ensure safe drinking water delivery to all customers across the service area.

-Chandler Water conducts over 36,500 tests annually across all treatment facilities and distribution points.
+Chandler Water conducts over 36,500 tests annually across all treatment facilities and distribution points, with specialists performing up to 100 daily tests.
 The multi-barrier treatment approach at both the Pecos and Santan Vista treatment plants removes contaminants and disinfects water before distribution.
-The city’s commitment to water quality excellence is demonstrated through its accredited Public Works and Utilities Department and transparent reporting through annual Consumer Confidence Reports available to all customers.
+Annual Consumer Confidence Reports are published and made available to all customers.
+Residents with specific concerns — particularly those in older homes — can request additional guidance from the Water Quality Department at 480-782-3654.
+For a broader view of Arizona’s water quality landscape, see our state overview page.

-Chandler’s water hardness ranges from 9.5 to 19.9 grains per gallon (average 16.5 gpg), which is considered “very hard” on the water hardness scale (soft: 0-3.5 gpg, moderately hard: 3.5-7 gpg, hard: 7-10.5 gpg, very hard: 10.5+ gpg).
-This is typical for Arizona and the southwestern United States due to natural mineral content in source waters.
+Chandler’s water hardness ranges from 5 to 20 grains per gallon (average 16.5 gpg), which is classified as “very hard” (soft: 0–3.5 gpg; moderately hard: 3.5–7 gpg; hard: 7–10.5 gpg; very hard: 10.5+ gpg).
+This is typical across Arizona and the south-western United States due to the naturally high mineral content in source waters drawn from the Colorado River system and regional aquifers.

-Water hardness is caused by naturally occurring calcium and magnesium dissolved from rocks and soil as water travels through the environment.
-This is not a health concern – many health officials suggest hard water may even be beneficial.
-The minerals that cause hardness are the same ones found in many vitamin supplements.
-If you prefer softer water for household use, you may consider installing a home water softener system.
+Water hardness is caused by naturally occurring calcium and magnesium dissolved from rocks and soil as water moves through the environment.
+This is not a health concern — many health officials suggest hard water may even be beneficial due to its mineral content.
+However, hard water can reduce the lifespan of appliances and water heaters.
+If you’d prefer softer water, our water filter solutions guide covers the best whole-house softeners and under-sink options suited to Arizona conditions.

 Does Chandler have PFAS in its water?

-Recent testing under EPA’s monitoring requirements detected low levels of four PFAS compounds in Chandler’s water supply.
-EPA has finalized regulations for PFOA and PFOS (4 ppt each) but other PFAS remain under proposed regulations:
+Testing under EPA’s UCMR 5 monitoring programme detected low levels of four PFAS compounds in Chandler’s water supply.
+The EPA has finalised regulations for PFOA and PFOS (4 ppt maximum contaminant levels each), while the regulatory status of certain other PFAS compounds has been subject to ongoing review following EPA policy developments in 2025:

-• Regulatory status: PFOA and PFOS were not detected (both below 4 ppt detection limits).
-Other detected PFAS are subject to proposed regulations under review
+Key results: PFOA and PFOS were not detected above the 4 ppt detection limits.
+Detected compounds are those currently under EPA regulatory review

-• Health protection: The calculated Hazard Index is 0.006, well below the regulatory limit of 1.0
+Health protection: The calculated Hazard Index is 0.006, significantly below the regulatory threshold of 1.0

 How is Chandler preparing for drought?

-Chandler has implemented comprehensive drought preparedness strategies to ensure water supply reliability during challenging conditions:
+Chandler has implemented comprehensive drought preparedness strategies to ensure water supply reliability — a priority shared by all major cities across Arizona:

 Diversified Supply Portfolio: